 Japanese Tea Garden

 This place is a treasure.
 Everything is meticulously taken care of.
-The lush green bonsai trees and Zen gardens, the Buddha statue, the Koi pond with its stone pathways to the beautiful pagodas will put you in a tranquil state.
+The lush green bonsai trees and Zen gardens, the Buddha statue, the Koi pond with its stone pathways that lead to the beautiful pagodas will calm your mind.
 Because the place is not big, it won’t take you long to walk through it.
 Take your time to appreciate the surroundings.
-There is also a Japanese tea store where they sell traditional Japanese merchandise alongside the restaurant where they provide a plethora of teas and snacks of your choice.
+There is also a Japanese tea store where they sell traditional Japanese merchandise alongside the restaurant, where you’ll find a plethora of teas and snacks of your choice.

 Twin Peaks

 I came here from Union Square.
 It’s a very busy area and not as big as I expected.
-Obviously, like any tourist in San Francisco, China Town was a mandatory must-visit place that I had to check off my list —- take photos at the legendary China Town gate and stroll around the streets browsing the never-ending Chinese establishments: memorabilia stores, restaurants and massage joints.
-After China Town, I walked all the way down to the Embarcadero waterfront.
+Obviously, like any tourist in San Francisco, Chinatown was a mandatory place that I had to check off my list —- take photos at the legendary Chinatown gate and stroll around the streets browsing the never-ending Chinese establishments: memorabilia stores, restaurants and massage joints.
+After Chinatown, I walked all the way down to the Embarcadero waterfront.
 It’s an easy 20-minute walk downhill.
-On my way, I passed the beautiful Transamerica Pyramid building.
+On my way, I walked by the beautiful Transamerica Pyramid building.

 Lombard Street

 Beautiful!
-Although can’t imagine the hassle it must be to live there (pretty much like living next to the Hollywood sign) I didn’t venture to drive down it.
-The place I stayed was only two blocks away so I drove up the steep hill and found parking nearby.
-It was a pretty good workout.
+Although can’t imagine the hassle it must be to live there (pretty much like living next to the Hollywood sign) I didn’t venture to drive on it.
+The place I stayed was only two blocks away, so I drove up the steep hill and found parking nearby.
 Get there early and snap a photo of yourself among the sea of tourists holding their selfie sticks.
-If you’re going to park at the top before getting to the street, make sure your fitness level is up.
+If you’re going to park at the top before getting to the street, know that you’ll get a pretty good workout in.

 Cesar Chavez Park in Berkley